garo/doorserver/README.md

  - Doesn't currently have any user interface.
 It only reads data from mysql database and it's up to the user to figure out how to add user, user groups, authentication tokens etc to the database.
  - Currently doesn't support any kind of authenticated/encrypted rfid tokens, so copying rfid tokens with appropriate hardware is possible.
+ - There isn't any support for validating time periods.
+If user enters an invalid time period then he might not realise that it will not work.

 Internal code structure
 -----------------------